Music & Arts Camp

 Dates, Times, and Location

-The 2024 camp runs each weekday from July 8 through July 19.
+The 2025 camp runs each weekday from July 14 through July 18.
 The camp day begins at 9:00am and ends at 2:00pm.
 Camp will be held at the Frank K. Hehnly Elementary School in Clark, NJ.
-There is a one-week option for those who would prefer to attend a single week of the arts camp.

 Classes and Daily Schedule